codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-01-dr5.md

-In this stage, you'll add support for searching the contents of a file with a single line.
+In this stage, you'll add support for searching a single line of a file's content.

 ### File Search

-When `grep` is given a file as an argument, it searches through the lines in the file and prints out matching lines:
+When you give `grep` a file name as an argument, it searches through the lines in the file:

 ```bash
 # This prints any lines that match search_pattern